The Youth Opportunity DashboardTM is designed to turn data into systemic change.

 Rationale:

-All youth should receive a quality high school education and graduate with the skills and tools needed to advance to postsecondary education or training.
+All youth should receive a quality high school education and graduate with the skills and tools needed to advance to post-secondary education or training.

 Milestone 4